qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

         pulse.play(pulse.Drag(x_pulse.duration, over_amp, x_pulse.sigma, x_pulse.beta), d0)
     inst_map.add("x", (qubit,), x_over)

-Let's look at one of the circuits of the FineXAmplitude experiment.
+Let's look at one of the circuits of the :class:`.FineXAmplitude` experiment.
-To calibrate the X gate we add an SX gate before the X gates to move the ideal population to the equator of the Bloch sphere where the sensitivity to over/under rotations is the highest.
+To calibrate the :math:`X` gate, we add an :math:`SX` gate before the :math:`X` gates to move the ideal population to the equator of the Bloch sphere where the sensitivity to over/under rotations is the highest.

 .. jupyter-execute::